 The purpose of this care - to live enjoyable, independent and fulfilled lives as far as they are able, with dignity and privacy and with as much choice as possible about what their lives will be like.
 When in 1958, Mrs Hay Mathey gave this fine manor house in its grand setting for use as a retirement home, this idea began to bear fruit.
 Since that time, Laywell has undergone considerable change and expansion to maintain its standards of care.
-From the original house, an extension was built to provide a further 15 single rooms of a very high standard, bringing our total rooms to 30.
-All ancillary facilities have been up-graded as and when necessary to provide the support services required to maintain the high standard of care.
+Our 11 single rooms offer a very high standard, with all ancillary facilities have been up-graded as and when necessary to provide the support services required to maintain the high standard of care.

 Set out below is a copy of the original document dated Feb 11th 1959 written by L. H. Stapleton who was at that time Chairman of the Old Peoples Welfare Committee.
 This document explains the origin of Laywell as "Brixham's first home for the aged".